-Operators of the hydro facilities optimize the use of available water throughout the year while assuring all the competing purposes are evaluated.
+Operators of the hydro facilities maximize the hydrology throughout the year while assuring all the competing purposes are evaluated.
 Although available capacity margin at time of peak can be calculated to be greater than 20%, this can be misleading.
 Since hydro can be limited due to conditions (either lack of water or imposed restrictions), the expected sustainable capacity must be determined before establishing a representative capacity margin.
 In other words, the firm energy load carrying capability (FELCC) is the amount of energy that the system may be called on to produce on a firm or guaranteed basis during actual operations.
 The FELCC is highly dependent upon the availability of water for hydro-electric generation.

 The Power Pool has developed the expected sustainable capacity based on the aggregated information and estimates that the members have made with respect to their own hydro generation.
 Sustainable capacity is for periods at least greater than two-hours during daily peak periods assuming various conditions.
 This aggregated information yielded a reduction for sustained capability of approximately 7,000 MW.
-This reduction is more relative to the Northwest in the winter.
+This reduction is more relative to the Northwest in the winter; however, under summer extreme low water conditions, it impacts summer conditions.